manavspg2/Commercial-Website/README.md

 # FlipMozart

 E-commerce website built with Django, along with E-commerce API for interaction and information retrieval.
-It has caching tool for the data.
+It has caching tool for the database.

 ## Project Summary